The posterolateral corner injury is commonly associated with anterior cruciate or posterior cruciate ligament injuries.

 Lateral Fibular Collateral Ligament

 The fibular collateral ligament is the primary varus stabilizer of the knee.
-It attaches to femur in a in a small bony depression slightly proximal and posterior to the lateral epicondyle.
+It attaches to the femur in a small bony depression slightly proximal and posterior to the lateral epicondyle.
 It courses distally to insert on the fibular and peroneus longus fascia.

 The femoral insertion of the popliteus is about 20mm anteriorly from the FCL attachment with the knee at 70°.
 It courses posterodistally in an oblique fashion to insert into the posteromedial tibia.
 It becomes tendinous in the lateral third of the popliteal fossa